Skip to navigation Skip to main content

 This choice is a bit more contentious.
 There are benefits and drawbacks to both methods.
 Some folks even mix the two approaches within a single project!

-To implement the above methods, you can use Netlify’s Redirects and Rewrites features (or Netlify Edge Functions for more advanced use cases).
+To implement the above methods, you can use Netlify’s Redirects and Rewrites features.

 In the examples below, English (en) is the default fallback language and Spanish (es) is an additionally supported language.
 To add more languages, repeat each entry for Spanish (es) and change the language code.